Berberine and weight loss: myth?

 Future perspectives and research

-Ongoing clinical trials explore extended-release formulations to bypass berberine’s low bioavailability.
+Ongoing clinical trials are exploring extended-release formulations to overcome berberine’s low bioavailability.
 A phase II study is currently testing a berberine-chromium picolinate combination that shows an 18% reduction in appetite in obese participants.
 Researchers are also interested in topical forms to specifically target localized adiposity.

-EFSA maintains its refusal to authorize slimming claims, requiring additional evidence on long-term effects.
+The EFSA maintains its refusal to authorize slimming claims, requiring further evidence on long-term effects.
 This strict regulatory stance contrasts with the enthusiasm for dietary supplements, pushing manufacturers to develop synergistic combinations with patented plant extracts.
 The next decade should clarify the precise role of berberine in body recomposition strategies.

 Berberine acts on your metabolism by regulating blood sugar and insulin sensitivity, with modest but scientifically validated weight effects.
 For optimal results, combine its supplementation with a structured nutritional program – your next challenge starts today.
 Your discipline will transform these cellular mechanisms into tangible progress.